A Rough Guide To Manchester City

 Otherwise its advisable to have a beer in Manchester City centre, an area called the Printworks has many bars and restaurants and is handy for the tram from Victoria.

-There are many churches of all denominations in the area of the stadium and indeed in Manchester itself, perhaps for this game it would be better to give the pub a serve and spend a few hours praying to whichever God you worship as this could be our best chance of keeping a clean shet and getting something out of this game.
+There are many churches of all denominations in the area of the stadium and indeed in Manchester itself, perhaps for this game it would be better to give the pub a swerve and spend a few hours praying to whichever God you worship, as this could be our best chance of keeping a clean sheet and getting something out of this game.

 Capacity: 55,097 (all seated)